 It has been identified that walking as a sustainable mode needs a greater emphasis than it has previously had.
-This was particularly important for groups such as Living Streets and Sustrans who commented that the benefits of walking are like those of cycling and
+This was particularly important for groups such as Living Streets and Sustrans who commented that the benefits of walking are like those of cycling and that most journeys begin and end on foot.
+Therefore, the Transport Strategy seeks to afford walking and pedestrians a higher level of priority and to fully support further uptake of this mode.
 It is increasingly understood that while walking has similar health benefits to cycling it also has different characteristics which make it suitable for different user groups.
 Unlike cycling it does not require equipment to be purchased and is readily available to most of the population.
 This makes it a very accessible mode for both the younger population and the older population.